genericlearner/COMP472-Proj/README.md

 COMP 472 PROJECT

 The models of this project were trained on Google colab.
 Therefore it is strongly recommended to run the notebooks on colab or Jupyter.
+The libraries

 Models:
+The Models are too big to upload on Github.
+Please find the models here on drive: https://drive.google.com/drive/folders/1q1_0NarBIEW8wR-2UbezJEwjS3mhJW11?usp=drive_link

 MLP- The base model MLP
 MLP_V1 = MLP model with extra layers
 MLP_V2= MLP model with less layers